-Odoo is an open-source business management software that offers a suite of integrated applications including customer relationship management, accounting, project management, inventory, HR, and more.
+Odoo is an open-source business management software that offers a suite of integrated applications, including customer relationship management, accounting, project management, inventory, HR, and more.
 Its modularity and open-source nature appeal to companies seeking custom-tailored ERP software.

 Businesses choose Odoo for: